-- A responsible employee who becomes aware of sexual misconduct (including sexual assault, exploitation and harassment) intimate partner abuse (including dating and domestic violence), and stalking, discrimination, harassment, or related retaliation involving any member of the CU community must report it to OIEC.
+- A responsible employee who becomes aware of alleged behavior related to sexual misconduct (including sexual assault, exploitation and harassment), intimate partner violence (dating and domestic), stalking, discrimination, harassment, or related retaliation involving any member of the CU community must report it to OIEC.

 - Responsible employees by definition are mandatory reporters and must relay all of the information disclosed to them to OIEC.
 This includes:

 - Name of the person allegedly subjected to misconduct

 - Name of the person alleged to have engaged in misconduct

 - Any other relevant facts, including the date, time, and specific location of the alleged incident.

 - This applies whether the member of our community is the person who was subjected to the misconduct or the person accused of the misconduct.

 - This applies regardless of where or when an incident occurred, including if it occurred off campus and/or before they were a member of the campus community.

 - This applies regardless of how the information was conveyed to a responsible employee (whether spoken, written, or through a third party).

 - To ensure a safe and nondiscriminatory environment for the community, and ensure that impacted individuals receive appropriate support services.